GraphBLAS/SuiteSparseSessions/Session4/README.md

 Parallel structure for GPU kernels:

-> "The cuda case is actually interesting to look at, and again, this is still a high level view."
+> "The CUDA case is actually interesting to look at, and again, this is still a high level view."

 **Differences from CPU JIT:**
 - Kernel codes 1000+ (vs 1-100 for CPU)